Soft Selkirk Powder near Rogers Pass

 Other options for flying include Kelowna (about 4 hours drive west of Golden) or Cranbrook (2h45 south of Golden).
 Driving from Vancouver to Golden takes about 7h30, from Spokane the drive is around 6 hours.
 There is a regional airport in Golden but it only handles very small charter aircraft.

-Kicking Horse River Lodge is a great place to stay the Friday night before the trip.
-They can handle a group with room rates that start from around $40/night.
-Sorcerer customers get a discount but in order to get that you must phone them directly.
+Basecamp Golden (formerly Kicking Horse River Lodge) is a great place to stay the Friday night before the trip.
+They can handle a group with room rates that are really affordable.
+Sawback clients get a discount but in order to get that you must book with them directly.
 They cannot offer this if you book through an agency such as booking.com.
 It’s a nice timber frame building on the Kicking Horse River.
-We meet here Saturday night and breakfast is here Sunday morning so it is convenient.
+We meet here Friday night and breakfast is offered there Saturday morning so it is convenient.
 If you choose to stay here please book early.
-It fills quickly. http://www.khrl.com/aw 1-250-439-1112
+It fills quickly.
+The code is BCAMPTOUR & offers between 15 & 25% off the nightly rate depending on the season.
+To book guests can use the code at basecampresorts.com & it is valid at all Basecamp propreties in Canmore, Golden & Revelstoke.

 The meeting place for your trip is at the Golden Alpine Holidays office at 104, 806 – 9th Street North.
 Your meeting time is Saturday morning at 7:00 am Mountain Standard Time (MST).
 You are expected to sign your waiver at this time.

-Flights to GAH lodges take place at our Helicopter Staging Facility west of Golden.
+Flights to GAH lodges take place at their helicopter staging Facility west of Golden.
 Guests are required to get themselves to GAH Staging.

 - Relaxed and Classic Pace options